-- UW Bothell/CC have an O&M Plan for stormwater system maintenance, road and parking lot maintenance, vehicle fleet maintenance, external building maintenance, grounds maintenance, and material and equipment storage areas at UW Bothell/CC. - The UW Bothell O&M Plan for stormwater system maintenance was updated in March 2023 to better align with UW Seattle's O&M Plan (updated March 2022) and updated City of Bothell BMPs. - UW Bothell and CC have no industrial activities, so the requirement for General NPDES Permits for Stormwater Discharges Associated with Industrial Activities does not apply. - UW will keep documentation to demonstrate compliance with the O&M Plan. - EH&S has a Stormwater Protection BMP document for the purposes of training staff who are involved in the high-risk activities listed above. - City of Bothell has adopted BMP requirements found in King County's Stormwater Pollution Prevention Manual.
+- UW Bothell/CC have an O&M Plan for stormwater system maintenance, road and parking lot maintenance, vehicle fleet maintenance, external building maintenance, grounds maintenance, and material and equipment storage areas at UW Bothell/CC. - The UW Bothell O&M Plan for stormwater system maintenance was updated in March 2024 to better align with UW Seattle's O&M Plan (updated March 2022) and updated City of Bothell BMPs.
+Additionally, a review was conducted in February 2025 of the UW Bothell O&M Plan. - UW Bothell and CC have no industrial activities, so the requirement for General NPDES Permits for Stormwater Discharges Associated with Industrial Activities does not apply. - UW will keep documentation to demonstrate compliance with the O&M Plan. - EH&S has a Stormwater Protection BMP document for the purposes of training staff who are involved in the high-risk activities listed above.

+• City of Bothell has adopted BMP requirements found in King County's Stormwater Pollution Prevention Manual.
 The latest update for King County's Stormwater Pollution Prevention Manual is July 2021.